 Located 28 miles north of Taos, NM, areas within the gorge offer nationally recognized opportunities for white-water boating, climbing, bird watching, or relaxing; while the absence of designated trails provides solitude in the Ute Mountain area, even on busy weekends.

-Other popular activities on and around Ute Mountain include hiking, horse-back riding, wildlife viewing, and star gazing.
+Other popular activities on and around Ute Mountain include hiking, horse-back riding, llama trekking, wildlife viewing, and star gazing.
 The area is prized for its destination-quality hunting and its fishing opportunities for a variety of trout species in a scenic gorge where bald eagles and various raptors soar overhead.

 The Río Grande River provides a nationally significant scenic and recreational resource for visitors to the area.
 It was one of the first of eight rivers to be designated by Congress as a Wild and Scenic River in 1968.
 Many visitors come from around the world to hike, fish, and explore the river through whitewater boating opportunities.
 The Wild Rivers Recreation Area has been set aside to experience the Río Grande and Red Wild and Scenic Rivers as preserved in their natural, free-flowing state.